-Trinity Lutheran School – July 2017 Newsletter Article.
+Trinity Lutheran School – November 2017 Newsletter Article.

 If you know of anyone who voices concerns about their children’s education, and whose children are not currently attending Trinity Lutheran School, please suggest to them that they visit with Principal Kevin Rhode at the school for information about what Trinity offers.
 Word of mouth referrals to friends and family are ways that you can support the ministry of our school.

 We welcome anyone who would like to stop by and see what we offer the children of our community.
 If you would like to visit with us about placing your child in Trinity please call to make an appointment.
 It is never too late to enroll your child in Little Lambs, Trinity Early Learning Center or for kindergarten through eighth grade.
 Read your bulletins and tidbits for opportunities to help and for lists of events going on at our school.
 Check us out on Face Book.
 As always please keep our students, staff and school board in your prayers.